 General Conditions of Purchase

-3. Any offer made by Seller will be free of charge and not binding to us.
+3. Any offer made by seller will be free of charge and not binding to us.

 1. The contract price shall be regarded as a fixed price.

-3. Payment is considered to have been made in time if the cheque has been mailed on the due date or the bank has been charged with the remittance on the due date.
+3. Payment is considered to be in time if the payment is executed on the due date or the bank or the payment service provider is commissioned with the payment on the due date.

 IV.
 Delivery Times / Late Delivery

-3. If and in so far as the Seller defaults in delivery, we shall be entitled to our statutory rights.
-In particular, we shall have the right to claim damages for non-performance if and in so far as the Seller fails to effect delivery after a reasonable grace period set to him has elapsed.
-Our right to request delivery shall be excluded only if the Seller has compensated us for our damages.
+3. If the seller is in default of delivery, we are entitled to charge liquidated damages in the amount of 0.2% of the order value per day, but no more than 5% of the order value, unless the supplier proves that we suffered less damage in individual cases.
+The assertion of further damages for default on the basis of the statutory provisions remains unaffected.
+In particular, we shall have the right to claim damages for non-performance if and in so far as the seller fails to effect delivery after a reasonable grace period set to him has elapsed.
+Our right to request delivery shall be excluded only if the seller has compensated us for our damages.

 V. Retention of Title